-Mr. TAD BURKE (Florida Keys Fishing Guides Association): I'm going to run through the central part of the bay most of the way so we should be fine.
+TAD BURKE: I'm going to run through the central part of the bay most of the way so we should be fine.
 (Unintelligible) it's unbelievable.

 ALLEN: About a year and a half ago, fishing guides like Tad Burke were among the first to notice that something wasn't right at the northern end of Florida Bay.
 The normally crystal clear water had turned dark green and cloudy.
 Scientists confirmed that a huge bloom of blue green algae had taken over a large section of the bay in the area where U.S. 1 crosses from the mainland to the Keys.
 Burke says for fishermen, the bloom damaged what had been fine fishing waters.

-Mr. PETER FREZA (Audubon Society): Well, the reason that's a problem is because mangrove leaves are, they're very rich in nutrients - phosphorus, nitrogen.
+PETER FREZA: Well, the reason that's a problem is because mangrove leaves are, they're very rich in nutrients - phosphorus, nitrogen.
 They really pack a lot of nutrients into those leaves.
 And what that does, you just put all these nutrients into the soil, which is going to leech out into these waters.
 So that right there, again, you could point the finger at that and say this big release - that could definitely cause an algae bloom.

-Ms. ALICE BRAVO (Department of Transportation): Any possibility of nutrients from the project causing the boom is so small in comparison to other factors, such as the (unintelligible) canal, that I don't think there would be enough cause to take an action like that.
+ALICE BRAVO: Any possibility of nutrients from the project causing the boom is so small in comparison to other factors, such as the (unintelligible) canal, that I don't think there would be enough cause to take an action like that.

 ALLEN: The Transportation Department has agreed, though, to no longer use the mangrove muck in sensitive coastal areas.
 Jerry Lorenz, a marine ecologist with the Audubon Society, says out in Florida Bay, the algae bloom is smaller now than it was a few months ago.
 But he says that doesn't mean that it's going away.

-Mr. JERRY LORENZ (Audubon Society): It's not really dissipating.
+JERRY LORENZ: It's not really dissipating.
 We're not seeing it really get any smaller.
 And now that daylight starts to get longer, I think we're going to see this thing come back with a vengeance.

-Lorenz speaks from experience.
-Another similar die off occurred in the late-‘80s, in another part of Florida Bay that he says had been glorious.
+ALLEN: Lorenz speaks from experience.
+Another similar die off occurred in the late- '80s, in another part of Florida Bay that he says had been glorious.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.